Find the best hotel deals in West Virginia

 All photos by Melissa Moore unless otherwise credited.

-Disclosure: The author and her children traveled to Morgantown, Charleston, the New River Gorge, Pocahontas County and Harper’s Ferry as part of a press trip.
+Disclosure: The author and her children traveled to Morgantown, Charleston, the New River Gorge, Pocahontas County and Harper’s Ferry as part of a press trip with West Virginia Tourism.
 All opinions are her own.